-This test report was prepared by Impact Compliance & Testing, Inc. based on field sampling data collected by Impact Compliance & Testing, Inc. Facility process data were collected and provided by Core Energy employees or representatives.
-This test report has been reviewed by Core Energy representatives and approved for submittal to the EGLE.
+This Air Emission Test Report was prepared by Impact Compliance & Testing, Inc. based on field sampling data collected by Impact Compliance & Testing, Inc. Facility process data were collected and provided by Core Energy employees or representatives.
+This Air Emission Test Report has been reviewed by Core Energy representatives and has been approved for submittal to the EGLE-AQD.

-I certify that the testing was conducted in accordance with the specified test methods and submitted test plan unless otherwise specified in this report.
-I believe the information provided in this report and its attachments are true, accurate, and complete.
+I certify that the testing was conducted in accordance with the specified test methods and submitted Stack Test Protocol unless otherwise specified in this report.
+I believe the information provided in Air Emission Test Report and its attachments are true, accurate, and complete.